holland01/YAQ3R/prog.md

 * Test the actual async IO before rendering anything; load up a unit test for this.
 Make sure the callback function is fired, and that all assets can be read from.
 Once that's in place, all will be good.

+**4/15/16**

+Script is executing as it should be in the worker thread.
+However, you need to figure out where the undefined error is occurring; could be just a reference to an undeclared variable or something.